3 Ingredient Sponge Cake – Biskvit

 In 2 or 3 additions sift in the flour over the whipped eggs and carefully fold it in with a wooden spoon or a spatula.
 Fold just until no streaks of flour appear.

-- For easier cleanup line a 8 inch round cake pan with foil and spray the bottom, not the sides, with cooking spray.
+For easier cleanup line an 8-inch round cake pan with foil and spray the bottom, not the sides, with cooking spray.
 If you do not have a 2 inch tall baking pan, use two 8 inch round pans with 1 1/2 inch tall sides.

-Pour the batter into the baking pan, then grab both sides of the pan and swirl the pan in circular motion back and forth several times.
-Wrap the baking pan with wet baking strips if you have them and place in preheated to 350F oven for about 30-35 minutes.
+Pour the batter into the baking pan, then grab both sides of the pan and swirl the pan in a circular motion back and forth several times.
+Wrap the baking pan with wet baking strips if you have them and place in preheated to 350°F oven for about 30-35 minutes.

 Check the cake with a toothpick or a skewer by inserting it in the middle.
 The toothpick should come out clean with no crumbs.
 Do not check sooner than 25 minutes.

 - Remove from the oven and allow to cool inside the pan for about 30 minutes.
 Unpeel the foil and cool completely on a cooling rack.